KVishnuVardhanR/M3T/README.md

 >         return x

-**Now comes the Transformer Block, if you have implemented ViT's, then it's a cake for you because its the same with little changes in dimensions**
+**Now, the Transformer Block, if you have implemented ViT's, then it's a cake for you because its the same with little changes in dimensions**

 **According to Implementation details in the paper, the authors mentioned that the number 256 is same with projection dimension (attention dimension) d used in the transformer.
 The number of transformer layers is 8.
 The hidden size and MLP size are 768, and the number of heads = 8.**